cloudant/terraform-provider-ibm/website/docs/d/cloudant.html.markdown

 subcategory: "Cloudant"
 ---

-# ibm\_cloudant_activity_tracker_events
+# ibm_cloudant

-Provides a read-only data source for ibm_cloudant.
+Provides a read-only data source for an existing IBM Cloud Cloudant service.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage